croct-tech/plug-js/README.md

 Clicking _"👋 Say Hey"_, you should be greeted with a personalized message.

 🎉 **Congratulations!** You have successfully implemented your first personalization feature using Croct.
-For a more in-depth walk-through, check out the [full tutorial](docs/quick-start.md).
+For a more in-depth walk-through, check out our [quick start guide](docs/quick-start.md).

 ## Installation